Vaishnavi-star-max/Follow-Along-Ecom/README.md

 Use JavaScript to validate the input fields.
 Email format: Ensure the email follows a valid format.
 Password criteria: Ensure the password is strong (e.g., minimum length, contains at least one number, special character, etc.).

+## Milestone 6:

+In this milestone, I’ve implemented password encryption using bcrypt.
+The user's password is hashed during the signup process before being stored in the database.
+This ensures that the password is never saved in plain text, enhancing the security of the user's data.

+1. Encrypt the Password:
+I used bcrypt to hash the password with a salt factor, which makes it more secure.
+The hashing process ensures that even if the database is compromised, the passwords remain protected.

+2. Store Complete User Data:
+In addition to the hashed password, all other user data such as name and email is securely saved in the database.
+This ensures that sensitive information is protected and only the hashed password is stored.

+I created a User schema for storing the user's name, email, and hashed password in the database.
+The database will store the complete user information while ensuring that the password is never exposed.

+3. Testing Password Encryption and Secure Storage
+I tested the password encryption and storage process to ensure that:

+The password is hashed and not stored in plain text.
+The user’s name and email are saved correctly.
+During login, the password verification process compares the entered password with the stored hashed password.